 This Post Graduate Certificate in Education (PGCE) Secondary History leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.

 Our History programme is designed to develop practitioners so that they can excel in any teaching context.
-A love of history is at the heart of what we do and is evident in all aspects of the training year.
+A passion for history is at the heart of what we do and is evident in all aspects of the training year.

 We ensure that the right space and guidance is there for trainees who arrive with differing experiences of history and education so that everyone can develop the right subject knowledge and pedagogical content knowledge.